sdegutis/immaculatalibrary.com/app/model/snippets/data/2022-03-07-more-reasons-it-was-fitting-that-mary-and-joseph-should-be-both-married-and-virgins.md

 archivePage: '148'
 bookSlug: the-life-and-glories-of-st-joseph
 tags:
-  - mary
+  - The Blessed Virgin Mary
-  - joseph
+  - St. Joseph
-  - marriage
+  - Marriage
-  - virginity
+  - Virginity
 ---

 > It may be further asked, if Jesus, who was essential purity, willed to be born of a virgin, why did He will that she should also be married?